 Pair the Boundary 20 with a cushy sleeping pad and you should have a comfortable night's rest.

 Slumberjack includes a medium sized stuff sack for the Boundary, but not a larger storage sack.
 This is a problem because you should never leave your sleeping bag compressed, as it crushes its loft and makes it less warm over time.
 With a better compression sack, the Boundary could be compressed slightly smaller than with the stuff sack provided, but it is still quite bulky.
-Check out our Best Sleeping Bag Stuff Sacks article to help you choose a great compression sack for your sleeping bag.

 This bag is fairly bare bones, as it should be for the price tag.
 We like the two different drawcords for the hood and chin so you can differentiate between the two in the dark when it is cold.

 We had to laugh when we read that one of Slumberjack's selling features for this bag is a "Unique 'flip over' hood [that] can be turned inside-out for the option of a flat or contoured hood."
 Classic!
 You could do this with any mummy bag, but Slumberjack is just the only company to point out the obvious!
 The model does not have any other bells or whistles, and no small stash pocket is included.

 We like the Boundary's different draw cords for the hood and chin.
 It helps when it's dark and you need to make adjustments.